 Setúbal Travel Guide 2025 & Things to Do

-Writer: Alex CracknellAlex Cracknell
+- Alex Cracknell

 Setúbal is a commanding town on the south-west base of Portugal, where the Atlantic Ocean borders the verdant topography of the Setúbal Peninsula.
 A thriving city today, it was formerly a major Roman trading port famed for salt production and food preservation.
-Now the third-largest port in the country and possessing a rich cultural life, Setúbal lies sheltered by the splendid Serra de Arrábida and aligned along the Sado River, forming a delightful portrait of nature, history, and modern living unique experience for every traveler.
+Now the third-largest port in the country and possessing a rich cultural life, Setúbal lies sheltered by the splendid Serra de Arrábida and aligned along the Sado River, forming a delightful portrait of nature, history, and modern living that offers a unique experience for every traveler.

 How to Reach Setúbal

-Setúbal is very close to beautiful Arrábida Natural Park, and Troia Peninsula can be reached by boat or ferry from Setúbal harbor.
+Setúbal is very close to the beautiful Arrábida Natural Park, and the Troia Peninsula can be reached by boat or ferry from Setúbal harbor.
 Setúbal can be a splendid destination for an easy little escape, whether for days or in passing.

 Things to Do in Setúbal

-1. Discover the Attractive Beaches of Setúbal
+Discover the Attractive Beaches of Setúbal

 Praia dos Três Castelos: Famous for its clear waters and isolated position, the beach is perfect for swimming or sunbathing away from the masses.